 Compulsory Fortification of Flour with Folic Acid campaign

-By fortifying flour at source with folic acid, it will help ensure that all woman of child bearing age who are sexually active, are getting an increased level of folic acid into their systems.
+By fortifying flour at source with folic acid, it will be reintroducing vitamins lost during the milling process and will help to ensure that all woman of child bearing age, who are sexually active, are getting an increased level of folate into their systems.
 This will ensure that the risk of spina bifida will be reduced in both planned and unplanned pregnancies.